xtuml/bridgepoint/doc-bridgepoint/notes/8887_persistence_cleanup.int.md

 `NumberFormatException` is raised when loading a provided signal proxy because the proxy path is supposed to be the dialect attribute and is parsed as an integer.
 I believe this bug was missed before because dialect was a string also.
 Issue #8919 [[2.4]](#2.4) is raised.

+6.2.4 Dialect attributes are still strings in the MC projects. m2x, masl, and x2m need to update any references to dialect to match the enumeration in the OOA of OOA.
+Issue #8920 [[2.5]](#2.5) has been raised.

 7. Unit Test
 ------------